-This blog post lists all open textbooks published in Helda Open Books during 2019–2022.
+This up-to-date blog post lists all open textbooks published in Helda Open Books during 2019–2023.
 Among the faculties, the most active HOB publishers have been the Faculty of Social Sciences, the Faculty of Arts, the Faculty of Theology and the Faculty of Educational Sciences.
-If you notice any deficiencies in the list, please comment in the message box below or contact us.
-If you are considering the open access publishing of a textbook, read this blog post about HOB publishing.
+If you are considering the open access publishing of a textbook, read the blog post about HOB publishing.
 [This article was updated in December 12, 2023.]

 As a rule, the University of Helsinki favours open technologies and open-source solutions.
 In practice, our choices are also steered by other principles and aspects concerning usability, maintenance and cost.
 Despite all its benefits, open source is not always synonymous with high-quality software engineering.
 In this blog entry, we discuss the open source policy and the open-source software adopted at the University, as well as considerations related to open source from the organisation’s perspective.